SteveBallantine/spirit-island-randomiser/readme.md

 - Bug - Select all expansions.
 Select lightning - all aspects are selected.
 Deselect 'Base'.
 Deselect 'Promo 2' and 'Jagged Earth' then reselect them.
 Lightning is still selected, but none of it's aspects are.
 - https://github.com/SteveBallantine/spirit-island-randomiser/issues

+## For this branch

+- Filtering based on weights is VERY Slow for large probability spaces.
+  - Need to move the filtering to happen before all the valid setups are created.
+    - Need to think of a way to ensure that this does not result in only setups that don't match the selected difficulty range.
+      - Or regenerate if there are no valid options?
+- The weights in the UI are fugly.
+Need to improve that a little.
+Also make it more clear that they are percentages.

 # Developing

 To run locally, navigate to BlazorApp directory and execute